 What is the Difference between granite, marble and quartz?

-Both granite and marble are natural stones quarried from the earth, while quartz is made from natural stone and mix with a resin.
+Both granite and marble are natural stones quarried from the earth, while quartz is made from natural stone and mixed with a resin.
 Granite is a very hard stone created deep in the earth, formed from crystallized minerals under extremely high pressure and temperature.
 Marble starts out as sediment which is shells, plant matter, silt and even animal skeletons.
 This super hot mass starts to rise after millions of years of resting on the bottom of bodies of water, it solidifies as it cools into a hard stone known as marble.
-As a rule, marble is the softest as the three materials.
+As a rule, marble is the softest of the three materials.
 Due to this, it is not recommended for kitchens.
 While quartz is slightly stronger than granite, there isn't much of a difference.